 About Knaus Tabbert

-Knaus Tabbert GmbH is a leading manufacturer of leisure vehicles in Europe.
+Knaus Tabbert AG is a leading manufacturer of leisure vehicles in Europe.
 The company’s headquarters are located in Jandelsbrunn, Germany.
 Additional sites include Mottgers in Hesse (Germany) as well as Schlüsselfeld (Germany) and Nagyoroszi in Hungary.
-With its brands KNAUS, TABBERT, T@B, WEINSBERG, MORELO and RENT AND TRAVEL, the company achieved sales in excess of €780 million in fiscal year 2019.
-With its staff of 3,033, the company manufactured 25,729 caravans and motorhomes.
+With its brands KNAUS, TABBERT, T@B, WEINSBERG, MORELO and the web platform RENT AND TRAVEL, the company achieved sales in excess of €780 million in fiscal year 2019.
+The workforce of around 3,000 was responsible for manufacturing more than 26,000 caravans and motorhomes.
 More information: www.knaustabbert.de

 Stefan V. Diehl Knaus Tabbert AG Helmut‐Knaus‐Str.
 1 D‐94118 Jandelsbrunn Phone: +49 8583 21 – 300 Fax: +49 8583 21 – 550 E‐Mail: firstname.lastname@example.org